sketch-hq/developer.sketch.com/pages/assistants-guides-2-writing-a-rule.md

 ## Implement rule logic

-Rule logic is implemented in the `rule` function, that's part of the rule definition defined above.
+Rule logic is implemented in the function set as the `rule` property in the rule definition object.
 So far we've just defined an empty anonymous async function:

 ```typescript
 async (context) => {